CUBRID/cubrid-manual/en/admin/config.rst

 **cubrid_port_id**

-    **cubrid_port_id** is a parameter used to configure the port to be used by the master process.
+    **cubrid_port_id** is a parameter to configure the port to be used by the master process.
 The default value is **1,523**.
 If the port 1,523 is already being used on the server where CUBRID is installed or it is blocked by a firewall, an error message, which means the master server is not connected because the master process cannot be running properly, is displayed.
 If such port conflict occurs, the administrator must change the value of **cubrid_port_id** considering the server environment.

 **check_peer_alive**

     **check_peer_alive** is a parameter to decide whether you execute the function checking that the client/server processes work well.
 The default is **both**.

-    The client processes connecting with a server process are the broker application server(cub_cas) process, the process copying replication logs(copylogdb), the process applying replication logs. (applylogdb), CSQL interpreter(csql), etc. The server process and the client process which connected with it wait each other’s response.
+    The client processes connecting with a server process are the broker application server(cub_cas) process, the process copying replication logs(copylogdb), the process applying replication logs. (applylogdb), CSQL interpreter(csql), etc. The server process and the client process which connected with it wait each other's response.
 But if one of them cannot get the data for a long time(example: exceeding 5 sec), it will check or not if the other works well based on the configuration of check_peer_alive parameter.
-During this processes, if it is judged  that the process doesn’t work properly, it disconnect forcibly.
+During this processes, if it is judged  that the process doesn't work properly, it disconnect forcibly.

     The values and the working methods are as follows.

-    *    **both**: As the server process access to the client process by ECHO(7) port, it checks if the client process works well.
-The client process also do the same thing to the server process(The default value).
+    *    **both**: As the server process accesses to the client process by ECHO(7) port, it checks if the client process works well.
+The client process also does the same thing to the server process(The default value).
     *    **server_only**: Only the server process checks whether the client process works well.
     *    **client_only**: Only the client process checks whether the server process works well.
-    *    **none**: Both of the server and client processes do not check whether the other process works well.
+    *    **none**: None of the server and client processes check whether the other process works well.

     Specially, if ECHO(7) port is blocked by the firewall configuration, each process can mistake that the other process  was exited.
-Therefore, you should avoid this problem by setting this parameter’s value as none.
+Therefore, you should avoid this problem by setting this parameter's value as none.

 **db_hosts**

-    **db_hosts** is a parameter used to configure a list of the database server hosts to which clients can connect, and the connection order.
+    **db_hosts** is a parameter to configure a list of the database server hosts to which clients can connect, and the connection order.
 The server host list consists of multiple server host names, and host names are separated by spaces or colons (:).
 Duplicate or non-existent names are ignored.

     The following example shows the values of the **db_hosts** parameter.
 In this example, connections are attempted in the order of **host1** > **host2** > **host3**. ::